3lbsofSalt/DansCarBarn/README.md

 For example, if my name was John P. Trystate and I was working on a feature branch that implemented the Transport-inator, I would create the branch `jtrystate/transport-inator`.

-After implementing the feature, prepare for code review by running `npm run lint` to eliminate any last-minute bugs and adhere to the style guide.
+After implementing the feature, prepare for code review by running `yarn run lint` in both `frontend/` and `backend/` to eliminate any last-minute bugs and adhere to the style guide.

 When finished, open a pull request from the feature branch into the `develop` branch.
 The PR will get merged once it is reviewed by another team member.